nikhilgudla/FlagPicker/SpringBootFlagPicker/README.md

-Welcome to the Flag Picker Application.
+### Flag Picker Application.
+This API provides with end points to fetch flags in 3 steps.

 ### Flag Picker Service Instructions: